202C-Pilot/202C-Master-Course/syllabus.md

 ## Tech Support

-If you need technical assistance at any point during the course, please contact [Angel Support][6].
+If you need technical assistance at any point during the course, contact [Angel Support][6].

 ## Academic Integrity